techgrounds/techgrounds-FvL69/01_Networking/NTW-01_OSI.md

 ## THE OSI MODEL:

-The OSI Model is just a reference/logical model.
-It was designed to describe the
+The OSI Model is a logical and conceptual model that defines network communication used by systems open to interconnection
-functions of the communication system by dividing the communication procedure into smaller and simpler components.
+and communication with other systems.
+The Open System Interconnection (OSI Model) also defines a logical network and effectively
+describes computer packet transfer by using various layers of protocols.

 ## THE TCP/IP MODEL: